-- CO1: Explain the performance of series and parallel inverter with PWM techniques - CO2: Explain the working of voltage source inverters and also its control with PWM techniques. - CO3: Explain the working of current source inverter and impedance source inverter. - CO4: Explain the classifications, working and applications of multilevel inverter. - CO5: Explain the concept of ZVS, ZCS and resonant inverters.
+- On the successful completion of the course, students will be able to - CO1: Explain the performance of series and parallel inverter with PWM techniques - CO2: Explain the working of voltage source inverters and also its control with PWM techniques. - CO3: Explain the working of current source inverter and impedance source inverter. - CO4: Explain the classifications, working and applications of multilevel inverter.

+CO5: Explain the concept of ZVS, ZCS and resonant inverters.